Brazilian Jiu-Jitsu Conditioning

-What’s better, what do you choose, and whom to listen to when it comes to Brazilian Jiu Jitsu Conditioning, because there’s those who say “You don’t need conditioning, you just need mat time”, and it makes so much sense, or does it?
+What’s better, what should you choose, and whom to listen to when it comes to Brazilian Jiu Jitsu Conditioning, because there are those who say “You don’t need conditioning, you just need mat time”, and it makes so much sense, or does it?

-I’m not going to tell you one is better over the other, I’m going to tell you what works for me and what above all, what makes sense to me, while keeping in mind that everyone is different and requires a different approach, there is no “one size fits all”.
+I’m not going to tell you one is better than the other, I’m going to tell you what works for me and what above all makes sense to me while keeping in mind that everyone is different and requires a different approach, there is no “one size fits all”.

-You need explosiveness to act fast, to surprise your opponent and to switch directions in an instant.
+You need explosiveness to act fast, surprise your opponent, and switch directions in an instant.

-You need flexibility to prevent injuries, to move freely and to be able to resist submission attempts for much longer.
+You need the flexibility to prevent injuries, to move freely, and to be able to resist submission attempts for much longer.

-You need strength, because no matter how good your technique, if you’re up against someone with just as great with technique, guess what, the one with the most strength will win.
+You need strength, because no matter how good your technique is, if you’re up against someone with just as great technique, guess what, the one with the most strength will win.
 Plus strength is not only arm or leg strength, core strength is one of the most important things in BJJ, without great core strength you will not be able to move or respond as is required.
-Most important areas to strengthen are; neck, knees (stabilizer muscles) and core.
+The most important areas to strengthen are; the neck, knees (stabilizer muscles), and core.

 You need muscle endurance to be able to contract and keep your muscles under tension for long periods of time when required.

-You need cardiovascular endurance, even though you should be rolling with minimum effort, in real life this will vary from opponent to opponent and your game plan.
-You want to be able to not gas out and tap due to being out of breath, not being able to provide oxygen that your muscles need.
+You need cardiovascular endurance, even though you should be rolling with minimum effort, in real life, this will vary from opponent to opponent and your game plan.
+You want to be able to not gas out and tap due to being out of breath, and not being able to provide the oxygen that your muscles need.